zacstewart/zacstewart.github.io/README.md

 right support rep, [language detection][language-identification], genre classification, sentiment analysis, and many more.
 To demonstrate text classification with scikit-learn, we're going to build a simple spam filter.
-While the filters in production for services like Gmail will obviously be vastly more sophisticated, the model we'll have by the end of this tutorial is effective and surprisingly accurate.
+While the filters in production for services like Gmail are vastly more sophisticated, the model we'll have by the end of this tutorial is effective, and surprisingly accurate.

 Spam filtering is kind of like the "Hello world" of document classification.
 It's a binary classification problem: either spam, or not spam (a.k.a ham).